hercychang/prep-step-1/part7-control_flow/truthy_falsey.md

 # Truthy and Falsey

 Operating on booleans with logical operators is somewhat trivial.
-Much of the power of logical operators derives from the fact that every object in Ruby has a boolean value (**truthiness** and **falseyness**), even if that object is not a boolean.
+Much of the power of logical operators derives from the fact that every object in Ruby can be coerced to a boolean value (**truthiness** and **falseyness**), even if that object is not a boolean.
 Luckily what's truthy and what's falsey in Ruby is easy to remember.
 Only `false` and `nil` are falsey.
 All else is truthy.

 `&&` and `||` assess operands according their truthiness or falseyness, but they return the actual value of one of those operands (not necessarily `true` or